astroswego/plotypus/README.md

 # plotypus

-A library and command line utility written in python for plotting stellar lightcurves, performing interpolation, and principle component analysis
+A Python library and command line utility for manipulating and plotting stellar lightcurves.

 ## authors